V-Sekai-fire/fire-smol-slimes/README.md

 iFire — Today at 12:06

-So like two recievers dongles? or would you solo it?
+So, like two receivers dongles?
+Or would you solo it?

 Lyall (1st Stacked Smolslime) — Today at 12:06

-I'd say that's a safe bet
+I'd say that's a safe bet.

-imo I'd have one dongle for the main 10, and the other dongle for all the other points used for increased accuracy
+IMO I'd have one dongle for the main 10, and the other dongle for all the other points used for increased accuracy

 ![slime_placements](slime_placements.png)